doctrine/dbal/en/reference/transactions.rst

     Directly invoking ``PDO#beginTransaction()``,
     ``PDO#commit()`` or ``PDO#rollback()`` or the corresponding methods on the particular ``Doctrine\DBAL\Driver\Connection`` instance in
-    use bybasses the transparent transaction nesting that is provided by ``Doctrine\DBAL\Connection`` and can therefore corrupt the nesting level, causing errors with broken transaction boundaries that may be hard to debug.
+    use bypasses the transparent transaction nesting that is provided by ``Doctrine\DBAL\Connection`` and can therefore corrupt the nesting level, causing errors with broken transaction boundaries that may be hard to debug.